Web Development Life Cycle: A New Methodology for Web Development

-Stage 2: Planning: Sitemap and Wireframe
+2) Planning - Sitemap and Wireframe

 With all the information that has been gathered from stage one, the design and implementation strategies are planned according to the type of website and target audience.

 For building a full-fledged website having impeccable features and functionalities, it is important to plan wisely.
 There has to be a detailed list of all the areas of the website and the sub-topics.
-This is a guide that describes what content will be there on the site, and there is an easy to understand navigational system.
+This is a guide that describes what content will be there on the site, and there is an easy-to-understand navigational system.

 Next is to determine the look and feel of the website.
-In the design phase, it is essential to embed elements like the logo of the company and the colors that help to enhance to identify the company on the website.
+In the design phase, it is essential to embed elements like the logo of the company and the colours that help to enhance to the identification of the company on the website.

 It is the responsibility of the web designer to create one or more than one prototype for the website.
 This is basically a jpeg image of the final design.
 Designers give companies access to the workflow so that they can view the progress of the development.

 Meeting the demand of the audience with the help of web design is also crucial.
 If the design is mundane, the website will not be able to capture the user's attention, and this will increase the bounce rate.
-The elements should reflect the brand image as well as business vision.
+The elements should reflect the brand image as well as the business vision.

 💡 Related Post: Website Redesigning Tips

-The development is a stage where the website is built while maintaining the essence of the website purpose.
+The development is a stage where the website is built while maintaining the essence of the website's purpose.
 All the graphic elements are taken into consideration and are used to generate a functional website.

-The process begins with first developing the home page followed by the interior pages.
+The process begins with first developing the home page, followed by the interior pages.
 The main focus is given to the navigational structure of the site.

-Stage 5: Testing, Review, and Launch
+6) Testing, Review, and Launch